Open quantum generalisation of Hopfield neural networks: Discussion

-\emph{\bf \em Quantum nature of the LC phase---} Examples of LC phases in classical Hopfield NNs with asymmetric couplings exist \cite{Coolen:PRA:1988, Evans:JPA:1989}.
+Examples of LC phases in classical Hopfield NNs with asymmetric couplings exist \cite{Coolen:PRA:1988, Evans:JPA:1989, Inoue:JPC:2011}.
 However, the LC phase that we find here is intimately related to the competition between coherent and dissipative dynamics.
 The persistence of oscillations in the long time limit implies the survival -- to a degree -- of quantum coherence.
 To substantiate this claim, we argue in the following what the structure of the {\em stationary manifold} of the Lindblad equation should be, following the classification of Refs.\ \cite{Baumgartner2008,Albert:PRA:2014,Albert2016} for the case of systems with finite-dimensional Hilbert spaces.

 By formally integrating Eq.~\eqref{lindblad} we get $\rho(t) = e^{t \mathcal{L}} \rho_{\mathrm{in}}$, where $\mathcal L$ is the generator of the open quantum dynamics [i.e., $\mathcal{L}\rho$ is shorthand for the r.h.s.~of Eq.~\eqref{lindblad}], and $\rho_{\mathrm{in}}$ is the initial state.
 Assuming $\mathcal{L}$ to be diagonalizable, the density matrix can be further expanded as \cite{Macieszczak2016}: